-The outside of bones is very hard and dense, but the inner layer of larger bones, like the spine, skull, pelvis, shoulders and the heads of long bones, is made of flexible, spongy bone marrow.
-These are the areas usually affected by the symptoms of myeloma; the small bones of the hands and feet are not normally affected.
+The outside of bones is very hard and dense, but the inner layer of larger bones, like the spine, skull, pelvis, shoulders and the heads of long bones, are made of flexible, spongy bone marrow.
+These larger bones are usually affected by the symptoms of myeloma; the small bones of the hands and feet are not normally affected.
 Because it affects many parts of the body, the condition is also known as multiple myeloma.

 Bone marrow is the production site for red and white blood cells and blood platelets - the three main types of cells that circulate in the blood.
-One type of white blood cells are known as plasma cells.
-These produce antibodies (immunoglobulins) to fight infection, and are an important component of the body's immune system.
+One type of white blood cell is the plasma cell.
+These cells produce antibodies (immunoglobulins) to fight infection and are an important component of the body's immune system.

 Antibodies are made up of two different kinds of proteins, called heavy chains (which are larger) and light chains (smaller).
 An antibody has a Y-shaped structure made up of two identical heavy chains and two identical light chains.
-There are five different types of heavy chains, called G, A, M, D or E; they are usually described as IgG (standing for immunoglobulin G), IgA, IgM, IgD or IgE.
+There are five different types of heavy chains called G, A, M, D or E; they are usually described as IgG (standing for immunoglobulin G), IgA, IgM, IgD or IgE.
 Your myeloma will be described by the type of heavy chain detected; IgG myeloma is the most common.
-The Ight chains are either K (kappa) or A (lambda).
+The light chains are either κ (kappa) or λ (lambda).

-2.2 What is multiple myeloma?
+2.2 What is myeloma?

-MMyeloma does not cause tumours like many other types of cancer.
-Instead it causes damage to DNA during development of the plasma cells in the bone marrow, causing them to divide uncontrollably.
+Myeloma is caused by damage to DNA during development of the plasma cells in the bone marrow, causing them to divide uncontrollably.
 The abnormal plasma cells, or myeloma cells, release only one type of antibody, known as paraprotein or M-protein, which is also made up of heavy and light chains but has no useful function.
-Sometimes groups of myeloma cells can accumulate in soft tissues outside the bone marrow, and these are known as plasmacytomas.
+Sometimes groups of myeloma cells can accumulate in the form of a tumour in soft tissues outside the bone marrow, and these are known as plasmacytomas.

-The build-up of myeloma cells in the bone marrow prevents enough normal blood cells from being produced.
-Together with the presence of paraprotein in the blood and urine, that is the cause of most of the symptoms of myeloma.
+The build-up of myeloma cells in the bone marrow prevents normal blood cells from being produced.
+The build-up of myeloma cells and the presence of paraprotein in the blood and urine cause most of the symptoms of myeloma.
 Measuring the amount of paraprotein present in the blood is useful in diagnosing myeloma or monitoring its progress.